-All cases of suspected EVD should receive prompt medical care in a specialized infectious disease unit, as accurate diagnosis requires specialized laboratory facilities, and supportive care is complex.
+All cases of suspected EVD should receive prompt medical care in a specialized infectious disease unit because accurate diagnosis requires specialized laboratory facilities and because supportive care is complex.

-EVD should be considered in any traveler with an abrupt onset of fever or extreme malaise within 2-21 days of return from affected areas.
+EVD should be considered in any traveler with an abrupt onset of fever or extreme malaise within 2 to 21 days of return from affected areas.

 Persons with unrelated medical problems who are traveling to or residing in areas undergoing a known EVD outbreak may not be accepted by hospitals in Europe or in countries elsewhere to which they would normally be evacuated.